wentaoshang/NDN-on-Node/README.md

 Build
 -----

-To build the 'ndn.js' lib file, simply run the script 'make-js.sh' in ./build folder.
+To build the 'ndn.js' lib file, simply run the script 'make.sh' in ./build folder.